Bees Thrive at Pinnacles National Park and Condor Rescue

 While Ohio aggressively breeds monarchs in places like Blendon Woods along with the milkweed plants they need to thrive, California maintains Pinnacles National Park, where at least 400 different bee species are abundant and healthy.

 The California park is home to extraordinary numbers of wildlife and native plant species, all of them thrilling to see.

-Staff at Pinnacles report that 400 different species of bees live in the park, but that most of them do not live in hives.
+Staff at Pinnacles report that 400 different species of bees live in the park, but that most of them do not live in hives, which seems unusual.

 This one park on the American West Coast is the most bee-concentrated place in the world, as far as we know.